 - Traumatic tooth injury, such as from impact to the mouth

-- Dental bonding is an option when the tooth is chipped.
-Bonding applies a resin to the surface to shape the tooth.
+- Dental bonding – Bonding applies a resin to the surface to shape the tooth.
 It can fill in where the missing piece is.
 Bonding helps hold the broken piece of the tooth in place if you still have it.

-- Polishing is another simpler service.
-If a small amount of the tooth is chipped, your dentist may polish the surface and edge.
+- Polishing – If a small amount of the tooth is chipped, your dentist may polish the surface and edge.
 That may minimize the presence of sharp edges.

-- Fillings: There are some situations where the dentist may need to perform a root canal and filling treatment.
+- Fillings – There are some situations where the dentist may need to perform a root canal and filling treatment.
 This may be beneficial if there is extensive damage to the tooth, but it can still be saved.
-Fillings and root canals are beneficial when the damage extends into the pulp of the tooth.
+Fillings and root canals are helpful when the injury extends into the tooth’s pulp.

-- Surgical Procedures: In situations where the cracked tooth is a molar, the dentist may need to perform oral surgery to address a fractured root.
+- Surgical Procedures – When the cracked tooth is a molar, the dentist may need to perform oral surgery to address a fractured root.
 This may involve the removal of one of the two roots these teeth have.

 - Extraction – As a last-case solution, the dentist may decide to extract the tooth if it cannot be saved.

 How Much Does Repairing Cracked Teeth Cost?One of the most common questions is how much it will cost to repair a cracked tooth.
 Unfortunately, the answer is not always straightforward, as several factors can affect the price.
 The type of crack, the tooth’s location, and the damage’s severity all play a role in determining the cost.
 Some factors when it comes to the cost of repairing cracked teeth can be: